BeyondScheme/BeyondScheme.github.io/_posts/2017-02-13-make-virtus-dry-to-speed-up-api.md

 tags: ruby virtus dry-rb
 ---

-[Virtus](https://github.com/solnic/virtus) is a popular ruby gem described as attributes on steroids for plain old ruby objects.
-I saw it being used in many API applications so when I was building API for my app I chose the virtus too.
+[Virtus](https://github.com/solnic/virtus) is a popular Ruby gem described as attributes on steroids for plain old Ruby objects.
+I saw it being used in many API based applications so when I was building API for my app I chose the virtus too.
 Over a year ago the [virtus gem was abandoned by its creator](https://www.reddit.com/r/ruby/comments/3sjb24/virtus_to_be_abandoned_by_its_creator/).
 A new set of libraries become alternative for virtus - [dry-rb](http://dry-rb.org) - a collection of next-generation Ruby libraries.
 One of the [virtus problems was performance](https://github.com/solnic/virtus/issues/287) and this article will be about it.

 <img src="/images/blog/posts/make-virtus-dry-to-speed-up-api/dry-virtus.jpg" style="float:right;margin-left:20px;width:400px;" alt="dry virtus" />